espocrm/documentation/user-guide/reports.md

 Grid report allows displaying results in a chart form.
 There are following _chart types_: Bar (Horizontal), Bar (Vertical), Pie, Line.

+## Filters

+### Field filter

+Simple to use type of filters.
+You can also pick fields of target entity as well as related entitites.

+### OR group

+OR means that at least one condition under the group must be met.

+### AND group

+AND means that all conditions under the group must be met.

+### NOT group

+Provides an ability to filter records that don't meet specified criteria.
+E.g. listing accounts that don't have any opportunity with Closed Won or Closed Lost status.

+### Complex Expression

+For more advanced use.
+You can apply function for certain database column and compare it with the result of [formula](../administration/formula.md) expression.

+Note: If you need to compare just with a simple string value you should put it into single quotes `'some string'`.

+Note: Functions intended to interact with entity record will not work here because formule is not applied to specific record.

 ## Displaying on dashboard

 You can display any report on dashboard.
 For this you need add Report dashlet and then pick needed report at dashlet options.